robymes/azure-webapp-container-demo/.roo/rules/01 - project rules.md

 - Every other Azure service which need access to an Azure Storage Cccount must use private link and managed identities
 - Temp disks and cache for agent node pools in Azure Kubernetes Service (AKS) clusters must be encrypted at host

-These limitations are hard to manage: you must perform a web search and use the **microsoft-learn** MCP server in order to properly design and implement a successful deployment strategy with Terraform.
+These limitations are hard to manage: you must perform a web search and use the **microsoft-learn** MCP server in order to properly design and implement a successful deployment strategy with Terraform, especially when deciding in which sequential order Azure services must be created and/or updated.